elbywan/wretch/README.md

       // Required
       // Performs the get/put/post/delete/patch request

-  /* Fetch is called at this time */
+  /* Fetch is called at this time, and from this point on you can chain catchers and call a response type handler. */

   .[catcher(s)]()
       // Optional